-Finally, Table 11 shows what could have happened if a credit market crisis was combined with the labor market deterioration implied by the Social and Covid crises.
-The effect of the credit market shock is very similar during both the Social Explosion and the Covid pandemic.
-The delinquency risk would increase from 4.5% to 5.1% in February of 2020 if a credit shock had impacted the economy.
-Similarly, all the Covid scenarios would also show an increase between 0.4% and 0.6% in terms of the delinquency risk, independently of whether the other policy support was implemented or not.
+Stress tests that use the models with the liquid financial assets measures with credit shocks during the Social Explosion and COVID-19 crisis an increase between 0.4% and 0.6% in terms of the delinquency risk, independently of whether the other policy support was implemented.
 This shows that the bank credit lines and other loan relaxation measures implemented by the public authorities may have been crucial to avoid a worse debt crisis.

 An explicit comparison of these results with those of households in other countries during the pandemic is difficult.
 In developed economies so far the pandemic economic crisis has not resulted in bank insolvency, because the banking sector started 2020 with much higher capital ratios than in the previous Great Financial Crisis of 2008 (ECB 2020).
 In Australia, Canada, Finland, Germany, Italy, the United Kingdom and the United States, households in the bottom 20% of the wealth distribution could not cover more than three months of lost income by drawing down savings (Zabai 2020).
 However, bank profitability has deteriorated over the last year both in Chile and in developed economies (ECB 2020, Central Bank of Chile 2020).
 It is possible that government measures such as income subsidies (ECB 2020), tax relief or debt repayment moratoriums may temporarily mask the underlying debt risk factors until a recovery develops (Zabai 2020).
-For instance, in the case of the US the debt delinquency for household consumer loans, credit cards and student debt increased substantially during 2019, but remained stable during 2020 due to government support measures such as the Coronavirus Aid, Relief and Economic Security (CARES) Act and debt deferral provisions (Famiglietti and Garriga 2020).
-In Canada, a stress test exercise of household debt risk also shows that the government income support policies and the debt deferral were effective to avoid a strong increase in mortgage delinquency, but the results are very sensitive to the assumption of a quick labor market recovery in 2021 (Bilyk et al. 2020).
-Therefore it is still early to know which countries did best in terms of household delinquency in this last crisis and how the debt moratoria may turn into losses later on (ECB 2020, Zabai 2020).
+For instance, in the case of the US the debt delinquency for household consumer loans, credit cards and student debt increased substantially during 2019, but remained stable during 2020 because of government support measures such as the Coronavirus Aid, Relief and Economic Security (CARES) Act and debt deferral provisions (Famiglietti and Garriga 2020).
+In Canada, a stress test exercise of household debt risk also shows that the government income support policies and the debt deferral were effective to avoid a strong increase in mortgage delinquency, but the results are very sensitive to the assumption of a quick labour market recovery in 2021

+(Bilyk et al. 2020).
+Therefore, it is still early to know which countries did best in terms of household delinquency in this last crisis and how the debt moratoria may turn into losses later on (ECB 2020, Zabai 2020).

-6 Conclusions
+6. Conclusions

-This works provides an estimate of the impact of the twin shocks of the "Social Explosion" and the "Covid pandemic" on the Chilean households, with a focus on debt delinquency.
+This works provides an estimate of the impact of the twin shocks of the Social Explosion and the COVID-19 pandemic on the Chilean households, with a focus on debt delinquency.
 Using calibrated stress tests based on the Chilean Household Finance Survey (EFH), I find that the Social Explosion had a strong impact on both mortgages and consumer loans, increasing the total household debt risk from 2.7% to 4.5%.
 Mortgage and consumer delinquency worsened from 1.3% to 2.7% and from 5.2% to 7.5%, respectively.
-The Social crisis was expected to persist with renewed vigor in March of 2020, but the political protests were interrupted by the pandemic and the successive lockdowns.
-With the policy measures implemented during the pandemic, the debt risk actually fell slightly to 4.1% during the early stages of the Covid crisis, but increased again to 4.4% by mid 2020 due to the weak labor market conditions and an unemployment rate that reached 13.1%.
+The Social crisis was expected to persist with renewed vigour in March 2020, but the political protests were interrupted by the pandemic and the successive lockdowns.
+With the policy measures implemented during the pandemic, the debt risk actually fell slightly to 4.1% during the early stages of the COVID-19 crisis but increased again to 4.4% by mid 2020 because of the weak labour market conditions and an unemployment rate that reached 13.1%.